Shankill, Dublin

 Shankill is a suburb of Dublin, Ireland, on the southeast of County Dublin, close to the border with County Wicklow.
 It is in the local government area of Dún Laoghaire–Rathdown and had a population of 14,257 as of the 2016 census.
 It runs from the coast, between Loughlinstown and Bray, inland towards the foothills of the Dublin Mountains.
 Shankill borders Rathmichael, as well as Loughlinstown, Killiney, Ballybrack and Bray in County Wicklow.
 It is part of the civil parish of Rathmichael and contains the formerly separate district of Shanganagh, and in its southern parts, the locality of Crinken.

 Etymology

 The name Shankill derives from the Irish term "Seanchill," which translates to "old church" or "ancient church."
 The word "sean" means "old," and "cill" means "church."
 This name is believed to reference an early Christian monastic settlement or an ancient church that once stood in the area, reflecting Shankill's historical significance as a site of religious and communal activity.

-Additionally, the nearby area of Shanganagh, which translates to "old graveyard" in Irish, further underscores the region's long-standing association with early Christian practices and its historical role as a place of worship and burial.
+The nearby area of Shanganagh, which means "full of ants" in Irish, includes a major cemetery.